Cyclone Yasa: Fiji

 As Yasa moved across Fiji, a village elder in Yasawa stated that some of their farms had been destroyed.
 Parts of Rakiraki and Labasa were flooded.
 The cyclone struck Vanua Levu destroying homes in Tabia, Vunivau, Dreketi and Nabouwalu.
 Dreketi Primary School and other schools in Vanua Levu were severely damaged.
 Communications from impacted areas were lost on December 17.
 A total of 72 roads were closed around the country as a result of fallen trees, broken powerlines, floodwaters and landslides.
 In Belego Savusavu, 15 homes were destroyed and water and electricity supply was disrupted.
 Parts of Bua were inaccessible due to fallen trees, landslides and damaged roads.
 Massive landslides occurred along the Dreketi-Nabouwalu Highway.
 According to FBC News, Labasa, Savusavu, Koro and Ovalau suffered minimal damage.
 Across Fiji's northern regions, crops were damaged and/or destroyed.
 In Kubulau Bua, strong winds and heavy rains that lasted for more than 6 hours (longer than Winston) destroyed about 60 houses.
 A 45-year-old man and an infant in Labasa were killed when a home collapsed.
 More than 93,000 Fijians – over 10% of the population – were impacted by the storm, and around 23,000 were required to go to evacuation centers.
 Over 4,200 houses were damaged or destroyed.
 Prime Minister Frank Bainimarama stated that the damage would likely surpass that of Cyclone Winston in 2016, additionally tweeting that "This is not normal.
 This is a climate emergency."
 Reports showed that much of the homes in villages were completely destroyed and crops were flattened by the extensive wind brought in by Yasa.
 As with many disasters during the COVID-19 pandemic, recovery was anticipated to be much harder and slower due to restrictions and measures still needed to be taken while thousands remained in evacuation centers.

-Damage to agriculture across the nation reached FJ$150 million (US$73 million).
-Costs to repair and restore damage to Energy Fiji Limited's power infrastructure reached FJ$7–8 million (US$3.4–3.9 million).
-Damage to medical infrastructure reached FJ$2.5 million (US$1.2 million), including FJ$1.5 million (US$730,000) for the destruction of Kia Island's only nursing station.
-A damage survey performed later in February 2021 indicated total damage was upwards of FJ$500 million, or US$246.7 million, with 2,141 homes completely destroyed and another 6,184 partially damaged.
+A damage survey performed in February 2021 indicated that the total damage reached FJ$500 million (US$245 million), in which FJ$147 million (US$72.1 million) was agricultural damage.
+A total of 2,141 homes completely destroyed and another 6,184 partially damaged.